 Volunteering in NHS Scotland during COVID-19

-On 17 March, the National Group for Volunteering sent recommendations (PDF 232 KB) to the Executive Lead for Volunteering in each NHS board.
+On 4 May 2021, the National Group for Volunteering sent recommendations on the remobilisation of volunteering in NHS Scotland to the Executive Lead for Volunteering in each NHS board.

 File type: pdf